DavidAmesPup/OptionalTypes/README.md

 # OptionalTypes
 An Optional&lt;T> type &amp; for DotNet that allows you to tell the difference between Null &amp; 'Not Supplied'.

-This makes it easer to produce backwards compatible APIs.
+This makes it easier to produce backwards compatible APIs.

 ### Why?